GlamSci (organization): Origin (2013–2016)

 GlamSci originally started as a blog for the Royal Society of Chemistry (RSC) known as 'The Life and Times of a Chemistry Nerd', it documented the experiences of GlamSci Co-Founder Amy King through College and University as a young disabled woman in STEM after being "repeatedly told "pure science isn't for girls".
 Members have attended "educational events for educators and educational leaders, such as WorldTeachIn, and Athena Swan and Bett events".
 GlamSci founding members worked for three years offering speakers for these types of educational events and built up a portfolio of other events and support that turned into official GlamSci Events and events.

-Growth (2016–Present)
+Growth (since 2016)

 On November 2, 2017, the UK Department of Education recognized Amy King of GlamSci for "inspiring young people to work in science".

 As of 2018, it is led by Amy King, who was London's Adult Learner of the Year in 2014.
 King is joined by fellow Trustees Nicola King, Andrew Church, and Tracy Dyball.
 GlamSci has support from over 20 volunteer scientists, such as Dr. Julia Attias, across the country and is working with many organisations to recruit more scientists and expand events.